Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Final words: make it simple, publish fast, always better than nothing

 I made this mod for my own enjoyment mainly.
 So I considered the hack finished when I was pleased enough with the result.
 In its current version, this is precisely what I would have expected from an official red-blood option back in 1994 when I was mastering the AES version.
+I wanted nothing else but the feeling to play a genuine version made by SNK.

 The workflow published here is probably far from being perfect.
-But I have seen too many projects disappearing because they were never shared before their authors vanished from the face of the Earth, whatever the reason.
+See it as a sandbox opened to anybody.
+Indeed, I have seen too many projects disappearing because they were never shared before their authors vanished from the face of the Earth, whatever the reason.
 I now operate on the principle that **if this is not public, it just does not exist.**

 **The best way to never release a project**
 ![](/Public_release.jpg)